Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Understanding the ins and outs of immigration law can be difficult, and navigating them on your own can lead to errors and mistakes that cost you precious time, effort, and money.
 With so much at stake, it is important to make sure that your investment is protected against EB-5 denial as much as possible.
 Hiring an expert is the best way to protect that investment.

-Here at Immi-USA, we have a dedicated team of expert EB-5 attorneys with decades of experience helping investors like yourself navigate the pitfalls of immigration law.
-We help you file your petition, compile your evidence, and even represent you during RFEs, appeals, motions, and other complicated legal matters that might arise.
+VisaNation Law Group has a dedicated team of expert EB-5 attorneys with decades of experience helping investors like yourself navigate the pitfalls of immigration law.
+They help you file your petition, compile your evidence, and even represent you during RFEs, appeals, motions, and other complicated legal matters that might arise.

-To get in touch with one of our attorneys, you can fill out this contact form and schedule a consultation with our office today.
+To get in touch with one of VisaNation Law Group’s attorneys, you can fill out this contact form and schedule a consultation today.